Fandaqumiya: Antiquity

-The earliest findings in Fandaqumiya include a white clay jar filled with burned bones, which was found in a tomb.
-The examination of this jar at the Archaeological Department of the An-Najah National University suggested that it be dated to the Neolithic Period.
-A stone tool, circular in shape with a hole in the middle, was found alongside the jar, though it was never dated.

 Pottery sherds from the Hellenistic, early and late Roman and the Byzantine eras have been found here.
 A sacred cave exists above the village on the south, which is probably an ancient rock-cut chapel.

 Aaron Demsky identified Fandaqumiya with Penṭāḳūmewatha (פאנטקומוותה), mentioned in the 6th-7th century Mosaic of Reḥob as being a Jewish village in a region of Sebaste which was inhabited mostly by non-Jews and, therefore, agricultural produce obtained from the area could be taken by Jews without the normal restrictions imposed during the Sabbatical years, or the need for tithing.

 Medieval period

 The village is mentioned in Crusader sources of 1178, as a place sold to the Knights Hospitallers.

 Yaqut al-Hamawi (1179–1229) noted it as "a village belonging to and lying among the hills of Nablus."

 Pottery sherds from the early Muslim and Medieval eras have also been found here.

 Ottoman era

 In 1596 Fandaqumiyya appeared in the Ottoman tax registers as being in the nahiya of Jabal Sami, part of the Sanjak of Nablus.
 It had a population of eleven households and one bachelor, all Muslim.
 The inhabitants paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to occasional revenues and a press for olives or grapes; a total of 11,752 akçe.
 Fandaqumiya was mentioned by the Turkish traveler Evliya Çelebi in 1640.

 In 1830, during the military campaign against a revolt by the Jarrar family of Sanur, Emir Bashir Shihab's forces set fire to Fandaqumiya.
 In 1838, Edward Robinson passed by and noted it as a being a small village, located in the esh-Sharawiyeh esh-Shurkiyeh (the Eastern) district, north of Nablus.